 By 2009, both Mervyn’s and Gottschalks—two longtime anchors—had shuttered.
 Their departure left significant gaps not only in square footage but in consumer draw.
 Though Macy’s and Sears remained, the mall struggled to fill its vacancies and recapture its earlier energy.

-Despite efforts to keep the mall alive, the 2010s were marked by slow but steady decline.
+Despite efforts to keep the mall alive, the 2010s were marked by decline of the department store model.
 Retail tenants came and went, and national chains continued to consolidate or close.
-Sears and Macy's remained open for part of the decade but eventually succumbed to the broader collapse of the brand.
+Sears and Macy's remained open for part of the decade but eventually succumbed to the broader collapse of the industry in 2019 and 2020, respectivley.

 Legacy of Somersville Towne Center